 Mandatory reporting laws

-New laws coming into effect on 1 September 2019 will make a number of changes to laws about reporting child abuse.
+New laws that came into effect on 1 September 2019 have made a number of changes to laws about reporting child abuse.

 One of the Royal Commission's recommendations called on governments to each publish a formal response.
 This response from the ACT Government sets out how we commit to implementing the Royal Commission’s recommendations, to enhance a culture of safety for children in our community.